The James P. Adams Library provides:

 instruction for specific courses focused on the discovery, use and

 evaluation of library resources and information on the web.
 The library provided 182 library instruction sessions which were

 attended by 3,046 students during the 2015-16 academic year.
 These sessions are conducted by the

 reference librarians, who also answer about 6,740 reference questions a

 The library’s participation in the Higher Education Library

 Information Network (HELIN) allows the RIC community to borrow from

-academic and hospital libraries throughout the state with a click of a
+academic libraries throughout the state with a click of a

 button in the online catalog.
 Users can request items not available in